Category Archives: Bavarian Royals

 Fürstenried Palace, By Rufus46 – Own work, https://commons.wikimedia.org/w/index.php?curid=1155929

 Otto remained in isolation at Fürstenried Palace for the rest of his life.
-When Prince Luitpold died in 1912, he was succeeded by his own son Ludwig as Regent.
-The following year, Ludwig had the Bavarian constitution amended to allow for King Otto to be formally deposed.
-Thus, on November 5, 1913, Otto was formally deposed and replaced by his cousin who took the throne as King Ludwig III.
+When Prince Luitpold died in 1912, his son Prince Ludwig became Regent.
+The following year, Ludwig amended the Bavarian constitution to allow for King Otto to be formally deposed.
+On November 5, 1913, King Otto was formally deposed and replaced by his cousin who took the throne as King Ludwig III.

 King Otto died unexpectedly three years later, on October 11, 1916, aged 68, at Fürstenried Palace, as the result of a bowel obstruction.
 He was buried in the crypt at the Michaelskirche in Munich, Kingdom of Bavaria, now in the German state of Bavaria, and his heart was entombed at the Shrine of Our Lady of Altötting.